amyyip-w/Rockbuster-Stealth-Data-Analysis/README.md

 ## Files Upload Description
 * An entity relationship diagram (ERD) was created to illustrate the relationships between the tables in Rockbuster's relational database.
 * A data dictionary was created to catalogue the database's metadata.
-* Check and clean dirty data before conducting analysis.
+* Data check and cleaning procedures before conducting analysis.
-* Various types of SQL queries applied to extract data such as use of joins, subqueries, CTEs, and CASE statements to answer business questions.
+* Various types of SQL queries applied such as use of joins, subqueries, CTEs, and CASE statements to answer business questions.

 ## Data Set